 Usually, most businesses start their year by devising new strategies for better profits.
 The planning of these strategies often takes time before getting executed.
 Resultantly, they prevent advertisers from executing the campaigns further affecting publisher’s ad earning in parallel.

 In a nutshell, advertisers allocate minimum budget in January making it a low-earning month for publishers.
-And they decrease the CPM rates on their campaigns, making publishers to either sell their inventory at a lower price or show unfilled impressions.
+And they decrease the CPM rates on their campaigns, making publishers either sell their inventory at a lower price or show unfilled impressions.

 Is Everyone Losing Money?